Deo, Bihar

-Deo also known as "Dev", is a city council, town and a notified area in Aurangabad district in the Indian state of Bihar.
+Deo also known as Dev is a city council, town and a notified area in Deo, Block of Aurangabad district in the Indian state of Bihar.
 Deo is located 10 km to the southeast of District Administrative Aurangabad Bihar.

 Geography

 Deo is located at 24.39°N 84.26°E It has an average elevation of 89 metres (291 feet).